saeeddhqan/evine/README.md

 ```bash
 evine -h
 ```
-It will displays help for the tool:
+It will display help for the tool:

 | flag | Description | Example |
 |------|-------------|---------|